 All modern organisations know that the Internet is the easiest way to keep in touch with your clients, supporters and interested parties.
 Social sharing can also increase your search engine rankings as well as improve your online visibility.
-The problem is consistently generating enough high quality content to update your website, blog or social statuses.
+The problem is consistently generating affordable promotional video production to update your website, blog or social statuses.

 Open Door Multimedia has the ideal solution for you!

-Give us just one day of filming at your business or organisation and we will create stunning web video and photographs to use on your website and social sites like YouTube, Facebook, Google Plus, Pinterest and LinkedIn.
+Give us just one day of filming at your business or organisation and we will supply stunning affordable promotional video production and photographs to use on your website and social sites including YouTube, Facebook, Twitter, Google Plus, Pinterest and LinkedIn.

 Social media is all about engagement and showing your fans and followers the real approachable side of your business or organisation.
 We can film and photograph your event, products, services or simply a day in the office to produce high quality web video clips and photographs that represent your business or organisation perfectly.
 Ideal for keeping your social media updates flowing.